What is traceability and how to implement in manufacturing?

 It’s exciting times when your hard work pays off, and you see your business grow, and the number of products you manufacture expand.

 But it only takes one batch of faulty products to enter the market to:

 If you don’t have a system in place to track products, it’s going to be impossible to effectively recall a defective or contaminated item.

 That’s why having systems in place to improve product traceability is essential.

 Not just for products that have a short shelf life, but for products that will become outdated due to technological advancements.

-You might think that you don’t need product traceability since you don’t sell perishable goods.
+You might think that you don’t need a traceability program since you don’t sell perishable goods.

 PRO TIP: Depending on where your business exists within the industry, you’re going to need your traceability software to perform certain functions.
 For example, a cosmetic production system will help those in health and beauty prioritize, delegate, and track production tasks.

-When you start using product traceability, you can start taking advantage of:
+When you start using a traceability program, you can start taking advantage of:

 Having your product information from end-to-end means you can perform an in-depth analysis of your manufacturing routes to see the root cause of any problem.